 Today, most employees are working remote, whether by choice or by edict.
 Many are reassessing their priorities, which is expected during times of such massive societal upheaval, and asking deeply philosophical or fundamental questions as to the very essence, nature, and purpose of work in general.
 Given the physical separation being mandated it is more important than ever to make sure that people feel motivated and connected to their work.

-Recognising people for their actions and the impact they're making every day improves motivation, morale and wellbeing.
+To Recognise and engage remote employees for their actions and the impact they’re making every day improves motivation, morale and wellbeing.
 With employees unable to see one another face-to-face, they may feel isolated, and this makes it a bit tougher to keep them engaged.